 - 6 root vegetables, (choose a variety from potatoes, rutabagas, turnips, parsnips, beets, sweet potatoes, etc.) (medium)

 - Preheat oven to 425oF.
 Line a baking sheet with foil.

-- Peel vegetables (optional) and cut into 1-inch chunks.
+- Scrub vegetables with a clean vegetable brush under running water.
+Peel vegetables (optional) and cut into 1-inch chunks.

 - Place vegetables in a self-sealing plastic bag, add the oil and seal.
 Shake until vegetables are coated evenly with oil.
 Spread vegetables out evenly onto the baking sheet in a single layer.
 Sprinkle with salt and pepper.